Is Softbank’s new iPad 2 campaign worth it?

 Update: Very good point added in the comments by Maddy.
 If you get an iPad from Softbank for that campaign and remove the SIM card, never to use it again, you still get to download the Softbank WiFi roaming profile that lets you connect to all Softbank / FON / YahooBB / Tokyo Metro access points for free (that’s a pretty extensive network in Tokyo) and a GPS to boot.
 That’s a clear advantage over buying a WiFi only version from Apple for the exact same price.

-13 thoughts on “Is Softbank’s new iPad 2 campaign worth it?”
+13 responses to “Is Softbank’s new iPad 2 campaign worth it?”

 indeed, what we really need and want is tethering to a real computer, but that isnt going to happen anytime soon. the network is already strained as it is!